+There is an entire Unit on personal hygiene in the kitchen in CTA’s SITXFSA001 Use Hygienic Practices for Food Safety NSW training course.
 Keeping clean is the primary point about handwashing – but it will surprise you how often people forget to wash their hands.
 Unwashed hands account for a good percentage of bacterial contamination, be it through oral means or through secondary transfer, such as touching wounds and cuts.

 WASHING YOUR HANDS TO KEEP YOUR FOOD SAFE

 Clean hands will protect against external bacteria getting into the body through foodstuffs, particularly with regards to finger food and snacks.
 Cross-contamination can be limited or completely avoided if the food handling is done with clean hands.
 Clean hands also prevent the spread of disease through direct contact, such as after one has sneezed into one’s hands, or after one has touched unsanitary objects.

 WASHING YOUR HANDS PREVENTS THE SPREAD OF INFECTIONS AND ILLNESSES

 Washing one’s hands with soap or hand sanitiser eliminates a good percentage of germs from one’s hands, which in turn limits the spread of related infections and illnesses.
 Germs tend to find their way into the body through the eyes, nose, and mouth – body parts that are often touched by hands, either by accident or intentionally.
 Germs can also be transferred from one’s hands to objects that one touches, which further spreads them to other people who may be more susceptible to getting sick.
 Washing one’s hands lessens the risks of this.